diversemix/calc-hurricane-loss/README.md

 - There is a generic `loss-framework` that specifies the following:

   - `BatchArgument` : This is used as the argument list for each spawned process.
-  - `BatchedCalculator` : This calculator is used when utilizing all available CPUs
+  - `BatchedCalculator` : This calculator is used when utilizing all available CPUs.
+It simply wraps (decorates) the calculator below.
   - `Calculator` : This calculator is used with using a single core.
   - `EventModel` : Specifies the distrubtion functions for a particular event.
   - `EventRegion` : Specifies a region and the stats associated with that event.